Rakesh9100/CalcDiverse/Calculators/FD-Calculator/README.md

 ## Description :-

-The The FD(Fixed Deposit) Calculator helps compute the maturity amount and interest earned on fixed deposits based on the principal, interest rate, and duration.
+The FD(Fixed Deposit) Calculator helps compute the maturity amount and interest earned on fixed deposits based on the principal, interest rate, and duration.

 ## Tech Stacks :-